-In a large bowl, sift together the flour, baking powder, salt, and sugar.
-Make a well in the middle and pour in the milk, egg, butter, and vanilla extract (if using it to add flavor).
-Break up the egg first with a fork, and then begin to combine the flour, working from the outside of the bowl in, until just combined and mostly smooth.
+In a large bowl, combine the flour, baking powder, salt, and sugar.
+Make a well (like a volcano) in the middle and pour in the milk, egg, melted butter, and vanilla extract.
+Break up the egg first with a fork, then mix it with the liquid ingredients, and then combine it with the flour, working from the outside of the bowl in, until just combined and mostly smooth.
+Stop mixing when you no longer see flour to avoid chewy pancakes.

 Cook the pancakes:

-Immediately, pour ¼ cup of pancake batter onto the greased pan.
-Cook the pancakes for about 2 minutes, until the edges begin to look defined and bubbles form.
-Flip the pancakes over and cook for another minute on the other side.
-Avoid pressing down on the pancake after flipping; this will cause denser and chewy pancakes and undercooked batter as it oozes out on the sides.
-Remove the pancakes from the pan onto a plate and keep them warm while you cook the rest of the batter.
+Immediately, pour ¼ cup of batter onto the greased surface.
+This batter doesn't spread, so use the back of a spoon or the scoop to shape it.
+Cook the first side for about 2 minutes, until the edges begin to look defined and bubbles form.
+Flip the pancakes over and cook the second side for a little less time.
+Avoid pressing down on the pancake with the spatula after flipping; this will make the pancakes dense by eliminating the air pockets and/or cause the batter to ooze out on the sides and be undercooked.

 Serve: